zafarali/sentiment.datalogue/README.md

 #### Dunnings Loglikelihood

 In a [previous competition (twitfem)](https://github.com/zafarali/twitfem) we had used the Dunnings Loglikelihood to tell us which words appeared in each corpus not by chance.
 This might be a useful metric here to remove non-predictive words.
 Let us explore it.
+I looked into the literature to try to understand further what this"likelihood" test was doing.

-Dunning, Ted.
-"Accurate methods for the statistics of surprise and coincidence."
-Computational linguistics 19.1 (1993): 61-74.
+Dunning, Ted. ["Accurate methods for the statistics of surprise and coincidence."](http://www.aclweb.org/website/old_anthology/J/J93/J93-1003.pdf) Computational linguistics 19.1 (1993): 61-74.